rydmike/flex_color_scheme/README.md

 [<img src="https://github.com/rydmike/flex_color_scheme_docs/blob/master/docs/images/flutter-favorite-logo.png?raw=true?" alt="flutter favorite logo" width="170"/>](https://docs.flutter.dev/development/packages-and-plugins/favorites)

+> This is the **README** for the **FlexColorScheme** package dev release 8.0.0-dev.1.
+It has its own dev release of [**Themes Playground**](https://rydmike.com/flexcolorscheme/themesplayground-dev).
+No new API changes are planned for the stable 8.0.0 release.
+Package is undergoing QA testing and documentation updates before its stable release.
+For more information, please visit the [**documentation site**](https://docs.flexcolorscheme.com/) or read the detailed CHANGELOG.

 Use **FlexColorScheme** to make beautiful Flutter Material Design themes.
-Apply optional surface blends, and use Material-3 style seeded color schemes.
+Apply optional surface blends, and use Material-3 seeded generated ColorSchemes.
 The returned themes are standard `ThemeData` objects, but **very** sophisticated ones.
 They are based on the same idea as Flutter's `ThemeData.from(ColorScheme)` and `ThemeData(colorSchemeSeed)` themes, but with many additional features.
-Choose from numerous pre-made designs or make your own.
-You can also use optional component sub theming, that are quick and easy to configure.
+Choose from many pre-made designs or make your own.
+You can also use easy-to-configure component themes.

 <table>
   <tr>